Estimated reading time: 5 minutes

 On the other hand, if you choose to invest the money in career advancement, GARP’s program guarantees excellent returns.

-This certification is for life.
+This benefit is for life.

 Myth #7: I can’t afford a professional certification